 \section{Abstract}

 We study situations where a group of voters need to take a collective decision over a number of public issues, with the goal of getting a result that reflects the voters’ opinions in a proportional manner.
-Our focus is on interconnected public decisions, where the decision on one or more issues has repercussions on the acceptance or rejection of other public issues in the agenda.
-We show that the adaptations of classical justified-representation axioms to this enriched setting are always satisfiable only for restricted classes of public agendas.
-However, the use of suitably adapted well-known decision rules on a class of quite expressive constraints, yields proportionality guarantees that match these justified-representation properties in an approximate sense.
-We also identify another path to achieving proportionality via an adaptation of the notion of priceability.
+Our focus is on interconnected public decisions, where the outcome on one or more issues has repercussions on the acceptance or rejection of other issues in the agenda.
+We show that the adaptation of classical justified-representation axioms to this enriched setting are always satisfiable only for restricted classes of public agendas.
+We adapt well-known proportional decision rules to take the structure of the public agenda into account, and we show that they match justified-representation properties in approximation on a class of expressive constraints.
+We also identify another path to achieving proportionality on interconnected issues via an adaptation of the notion of priceability.